santosvx/recruitment_analytics/README.md

 # of ineligible (phone screen - eligible).

-# of participants wh ocompleted the study.
+# of participants who completed the study.

 # scheduled to be run.